tamimhasan404/tamimhasan404/README.md

 Hi 👋, I'm Tamim Hasan.I am an ethical hacker and web app penetration tester.
 I am also doing bug hunting.

 I have knowledge about Owasp Top 10 and other vulnerabilities.
-I have hands-on experience on Linux, Web, and other open-source tools like Burp suite, Owasp zap, Acunetix, Nessus, Nmap, Nikto, Fuff, and other open-source and custom tools.
-For finding security flaws I was acknowledged by many top organizations in the world like Nokia, Hp, Cisco, Nvidia, etc.
+I have hands-on experience on Linux, Web, and other open-source tools like Burp suite, Owasp zap, Acunetix, Nessus, Nmap, Nikto, Fuff etc. For finding security flaws I was acknowledged by many top organizations in the world like Nokia, Hp, Cisco, Nvidia, etc.

 I always try to keep myself up to date in this field.
 Besides all of this, I am working as a writer in InfoSec WriteUps Publication(largest InfoSec publication on Medium).